ZealinBee/fullstack-library/README.md

 - Create new accounts
 - Read, update and delete their own profile
 - See all the books and able to search and sort through the books
+- Get all authors
+- Get all genres

 ## Project Structure